Fula alphabets: Adlam script

+Several alphabets have been devised to write Fulfulde in the sixties, in Mali, in Senegal, in Nigeria, and in Guinea.
 During the late 1980s an alphabetic script was devised by the teenaged brothers Ibrahima and Abdoulaye Barry, in order to represent the Fulani language.
 After several years of development it started to be widely adopted among Fulani communities, and is currently taught in Guinea, Nigeria, Liberia and other nearby countries.
 The name adlam is an acronym derived from the first four letters of the alphabet (A, D, L, M), standing for Alkule Dandayɗe Leñol Mulugol ("the alphabet that protects the peoples from vanishing").

 There are Android apps to send SMS in adlam and to learn the alphabet.
 On computers running Microsoft Windows, the adlam script is natively supported as part of the upcoming feature update of Windows 10 version 1903 (codenamed 19H1) build 18252.

+Example

+An example of all the different writing systems using the first line of the Universal Declaration of Human Rights, using the closest dialect translation.

 Unicode

 The extended Latin characters used in the Latin transcription of Fula were incorporated since an early version of the Unicode Standard.
 At least some of the extended Arabic characters used in Ajami are also in the Unicode standard.
 The Adlam alphabet was added to the Unicode Standard in June 2016 with the release of version 9.0.